March 21, 2017 - Kate

 You’ll want to make sure your policy will cover you if you need to cancel at the last minute due to a storm advisory, whether you’d actually be in danger or just feel uncomfortable making the trip.
 You should also make sure your insurance will cover you if you do experience any emergencies while traveling due to severe weather.
 Make sure both you and your belongings are covered in case of injury or damage respectively.
 Even if something minor happens, you’ll be glad you’re covered.
 On the off chance that you end up in a dangerous situation, insurance that covers medical evacuation services will allow you to get out of harm’s way as quickly as possible.

 The reason why you need to purchase your insurance early is because you have to buy the policy before a storm or hurricane in your destination is officially declared or named.
-If you wait until after that happens, you won’t be able to buy travel insurance that protects you regarding claims for that specific storm.
+If you wait until after that happens, you won’t be able to buy travel insurance that protects you regarding claims for that specific storm –not generally a risk we’d recommend taking.

 No matter what season you’re traveling in, we highly recommend setting yourself up for an easy experience by getting travel insurance.
 Quote travel insurance policies now!
 We can’t tell you how many times it’s saved us stress and hassle while on vacation.